 On the return flight, even more incredible sights await you, including the Arnhem Land Plateau, East Alligator River and Mary River National Park.
 Taking in what the National Park has to offer by land, water and air, this is an experience you’ll never forget.

-See Kakadu from above by helicopter
+See Kakadu from above

 Fly deep into the heart of Kakadu with the excellent helicopter tour provided by Kakadu Tours and Travel.
 Departing from the Northern Territory capital of Darwin, you’ll reach the National Park borders in under an hour, with incredible birds-eye views the entire way.
 You’ll also see places difficult to reach by 4×4 or even on foot, from endless floodplains to 600ft-high sheer escarpments and waterfalls tumbling into enormous rock pools.